 Lying under oath can lead to severe consequences.
 When someone swears to tell the truth in a legal setting and then intentionally lies, they commit a criminal offense known as perjury.
 This act undermines the justice system and can alter the outcome of trials and important decisions.
 Knowing what perjury involves and its implications is important, especially if you face such allegations.

 Perjury is not a simple matter of lying; it involves specific elements that the law recognizes as harmful to justice.
-When you lie under oath, you risk not only your own credibility but also the integrity of the legal process.
+When you lie under oath, you risk your credibility and the integrity of the legal process.

-If the courts find you guilty, this can lead to severe penalties.
-At Perlman Defense Federal Criminal Lawyers, we defend you against grievous criminal charges.
-To prove perjury, the prosecution has a number of hoops to jump through.
+If the courts find you guilty, you can face severe penalties.
+We defend you against grievous criminal charges at Perlman Defense Federal Criminal Lawyers.
+To prove perjury, the prosecution has several hoops to jump through.

-Learn more about what happens when a person commits perjury below.
+Below, learn more about what happens when a person commits perjury.
 Then, contact us to schedule a free case consultation.

 Perjury occurs when someone makes a false statement during an official proceeding, knowing that the statement is untrue.
 This criminal offense is not limited to courtrooms; it can happen in any situation where the law requires you to speak the truth under oath.
 Federal law classifies perjury as a major crime because it can significantly disrupt the course of justice.

-The definition of perjury under federal law is quite strict.
-It demands more than just lying; the false statement must be material to the matter at hand, which means it could potentially influence the outcome of the proceeding.
+Federal law defines perjury quite strictly.
+It demands more than lying; the false statement must be material to the matter at hand, which could potentially influence the outcome of the proceeding.

 Therefore, not every lie under oath constitutes perjury.
 It must meet specific criteria to be legally considered as such.